-If your daily life involves wearing a mask in order to survive, meaning hiding your true identity to appease others, that means you are ONLY living your life to serve others.
-You are not living a self-fulfilled life…you are living to be liked and to be agreeable.
+If your daily life involves wearing a mask in order to survive, meaning hiding your true identity to appease others, that means you are ONLY living your life for others’ approval.
+You are not living a life that the Creator purposed for you…you are living to be liked and to be agreeable.

 Ask yourself these questions in order to uncover the authentic identity.

 Be honest with what is you desire in life.